Serenella97325/connectivity-hackathon-serenAiGrid/README.md

    - Service: `BundleProvider`.

 2. **Python Processing:**
-   - The Bundle is sent to a Python server for AI-based processing before being returned to the client.
+   - The Bundle is sent to a Python server (`serenaigrid-ai-data-processing-module`) for AI-based processing before being returned to the client.

 ---